lindsey822/multi-tab-one-click/README.md

 # multi-tab-one-click
-A Chrome extension that opens multiple tabs with one-click based on customization
+A Chrome extension that opens multiple tabs with one-click based on customization.
+Author: Lingzi(Lindsey) Liu